mohit-gupta-dev/KnowledgeSmith/README.md

-# Retrieval-Augmented Generation (RAG) Pipeline for PDF
+# KnowledgeSmith: Retrieval-Augmented Generation (RAG) Pipeline for Documents

 A production-ready **RAG pipeline** implementation designed for document ingestion, chunking, embedding, storage, retrieval, and contextual LLM-powered response generation.
 Built with modularity and scalability in mind, this codebase balances performance, accuracy, and cost-efficiency.